A family in Kharkiv, Ukraine on May 25, 2024.

 Since the abrupt escalation of war in Ukraine in 2022, the financial situation of many families has deteriorated due to forced displacement and rising prices for food and basic goods.
 Families in frontline communities have been forced to cut back on food consumption and spend their savings on medical care and medicines.

-From March 2022 to May 2024, UNICEF’s humanitarian cash transfer program in Ukraine reached more than 285,000 households, supporting over 1,278,600 individuals and 770,200 children, among which there were at least 70,000 children with disabilities.
+From March 2022 to May 2024, UNICEF’s humanitarian cash transfer program in Ukraine reached more than 285,000 households, supporting over 1,278,600 individuals and 770,200 children, including at least 70,000 children with disabilities.
 The program is supported by the Norwegian Government and other international donors.

 Preparing for the bitter cold months ahead